roshangol/MCTP/README.md

 Li, N., Li, F., & Offutt, J. (2012, April).
 Better algorithms to minimize the cost of test paths.
 In 2012 IEEE Fifth International Conference on Software Testing, Verification and Validation (pp. 280-289).

+## Contact
+if you have any question about code or find any problem with code please contact with [me](roshangolmohamadi@gmail.com)

 ## License
 [MIT](https://gitlab.com/roshan_roshan/graph-coverage-tool/-/blob/master/LICENSE)